Zero Fighter A6M5 Model52 Imperial Japanese Navy Sweet 1/144

-All the parts I can assemble is all one built before the painting.
+All the parts I can assemble are all built before the painting.

-I painted the undersurface, a cowling and the propeller by airbrushing.
-I decided the canopy firstly cockpit color and the next is body color.
+I painted the undersurface, a cowling, and the propeller by airbrushing.
+I decided on the canopy firstly cockpit color and the next is body color.

 I painted it a dark green base color.

-Because one of the Japanese flag decals got wrinkled on the way and ruptured, I cut spare Japanese flag decal just a little and covered it in the damaged area.
+Because one of the Japanese flag decals got wrinkled on the way and ruptured, I cut the spare Japanese flag decal just a little and covered it in the damaged area.
 The damaged area was not much attracted afterward when I spread decal fit like a pool of water on the wing and soften these markings.

 Many kits of the 653 FLYING GROUP 166 FIGHTER SQUADRON are released, including the other scales.

 The 653 FLYING GROUP is the aircraft carrier squadron that participated in a lot of strategies, such as the Southern Operations at the opening of WWII and the battle of the Philippine Sea.